rathilakshika/rathilakshika.github.io/_news/announcement_1.md

 related_posts: false
 ---

-Joined MSCS Program at the University of Wisconsin-Madison.
+Joined MSCS Program at the [University of Wisconsin-Madison](https://www.wisc.edu/)!